nohan-budry/AMT-Project/Rapport AMT/README.md

+By using Jmetter, we've quickly realised that by having more than 32 connection the system was full and after a few moments the system crush, giving us a % of error grater than 80%.
+In order to fix this, we went to the admin page of payara and change the pool settings.

 * In particular a detailed report about your **experiment** to answer the performance tests.
 We want a clear description of the experiment.
 We want numbers, graphs and explanations of what they mean.